chinapedia/wikipedia.abstract.en/Page/Renaissance.md

 Netherlands

-Holbein-erasmus.jpg in 1523, as depicted by Hans Holbein the Younger]]
+in 1523, as depicted by Hans Holbein the Younger]]

 Culture in the Netherlands at the end of the 15th century was influenced by the Italian Renaissance through trade via Bruges, which made Flanders wealthy.
 Its nobles commissioned artists who became known across Europe.[99]
 In science, the anatomist Andreas Vesalius led the way; in cartography, Gerardus Mercator's map assisted explorers and navigators.
 In art, Dutch and Flemish Renaissance painting ranged from the strange work of Hieronymus Bosch[100] to the everyday life depictions of Pieter Brueghel the Elder.[101]

 Northern Europe

-The_Triumph_of_Death_P001393.jpg's _The Triumph of Death_ (c.
+'s _The Triumph of Death_ (c.
 1562) reflects the social upheaval and terror that followed the plague that devastated medieval Europe.]]

 The Renaissance in Northern Europe has been termed the "Northern Renaissance".
 While Renaissance ideas were moving north from Italy, there was a simultaneous southward spread of some areas of innovation, particularly in music.[102]
 The music of the 15th-century Burgundian School defined the beginning of the Renaissance in music, and the polyphony of the Netherlanders, as it moved with the musicians themselves into Italy, formed the core of the first true international style in music since the standardization of Gregorian Chant in the 9th century.[103]
 The culmination of the Netherlandish school was in the music of the Italian composer Palestrina.
 At the end of the 16th century Italy again became a center of musical innovation, with the development of the polychoral style of the Venetian School, which spread northward into Germany around 1600.